 What kind of love is that that allows me to watch them die, forever, when I have the secret of life with me?

 I don't think that's truly loving them or God.

-God has given us everything we need, absolutely everything we need, to preach about Him to everyone, to the best of our abilities, and when we don't do it, when we cower away from it because we are afraid of men - the same men that He created and can never kill us for sure (Matthew 10:28) - we are spitting on His face (disrespecting Him) and pulling ourselves away from Him.
+God has given us everything we need to preach about Him to everyone, to the best of our abilities, and when we don't do it, we are spitting on His face (disrespecting Him) and pulling ourselves away from Him.

 We are forgetting His promises and His sovereignty when we fear men, forgetting that He is in full control of everything and absolutely nothing happens without Him allowing it first.

 We should never forget to Whom we belong and Who has got our backs and Who we are living for.
 We must not forget Christ and what He means to all of us.

 We have been given the beautiful gift that is Christ and, although we might fail to fully enjoy Him, we know (or are ought to know) that there's nothing greater, sweeter and more satisfying than Christ and, we are waiting for Him to come back and take us to live with Him forever.